aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_shell.rst

      notebook are completely equivalent.
 Use either according to your personal preference.

 You will still sometimes need to type command-line instructions in ``bash`` in the first terminal you opened.
 To differentiate these from the commands to be typed in the ``verdi shell``, the latter will be marked in this document by a yellow background, like:

 .. code:: python

      some verdi shell command

-while command-line instructions in ``bash`` to be typed into a terminal will be written with a white
+while command-line instructions in ``bash`` to be typed into a terminal will be written with a white background:
-background:

 .. code:: console

      some bash command

 Alternatively, to avoid changing terminal, you can execute ``bash`` commands within the ``verdi shell`` or the notebook adding an exclamation mark before the command itself

 .. code:: python

      !some bash command

+.. _loadnode:

 Loading a node
 --------------

 Most AiiDA objects are represented by nodes, identified in the database by its ``PK`` number (an integer).
 You can access a node using the following command in the shell:

 .. code:: python

      node = load_node(PK)

 Load a node using one of the calculation ``PK`` s visible in the graph you displayed in the previous section of the tutorial.
 Then get the energy of the calculation with the command

 .. code:: python